-8.7 RECORD KEEPING
+RECORD KEEPING

-Records of inspection and testing of electrical equipment is required as detailed in the OH&S Regulation 2001.
-The University recommends the use of PAT testing equipment combatable with PatGuard Plus (electric testing records database) to aid in the maintenance of testing records.
+Records of inspection and testing of electrical equipment are required as detailed in the OH&S Regulation 2001.
+The University recommends the use of PAT testing equipment compatible with PatGuard Plus (electric testing records database) to aid in the maintenance of testing records.